How do I install a LAMP stack manually on my Lightsail instance?

 Install MariaDB

-Install MariaDB version 10.5 using the MariaDB repository directly.
+Install MariaDB version 10.5 with the MariaDB repository.

 1. Run the following command to add the MariaDB yum repository (For all Linux distributions):